AarohiAnalyzes/Python-for-Data-Analysis/Module1_Importing_Datasets/Lesson3/Notes.md

 print(iris_df.head(10))      # Prints first 10 rows
 print(iris_df.tail())        # Prints last 5 rows
 ```
-⚠️ Avoid using print(iris_df) for large datasets — it prints the entire file.
+⚠️ Avoid using print(df) for large datasets — it prints the entire file, which is not recommended.

 ---